Learn how to arrange batteries to increase voltage or gain higher capacity.

-Figure 1: Comparing a battery with a chain
+Figure 1: Comparing a battery with a chain.

-The single-cell configuration is the most simplistic battery pack; the cell does not need matching and the protection circuit on a small Li-ion cell can be kept simple.
+The single-cell configuration is the simplest battery pack; the cell does not need matching and the protection circuit on a small Li-ion cell can be kept simple.
 Typical examples are mobile phones and tablets with one 3.60V Li-ion cell.
 Other uses of a single cell are wall clocks, which typically use a 1.5V alkaline cell, wristwatches and memory backup, most of which are very low power applications.

-The nominal cell voltage for a nickel-based battery is 1.20V, alkaline 1.50V; silver-oxide 1.60V and lead acid 2.00V.
-Primary lithium batteries range between 3.00V and 3.90V.
-Li-ion is 3.60V; Li-phosphate 3.20V and Li-titanate 2.40V.
+The nominal cell voltage for a nickel-based battery is 1.2V, alkaline is 1.5V; silver-oxide is 1.6V and lead acid is 2.0V.
+Primary lithium batteries range between 3.0V and 3.9V.
+Li-ion is 3.6V; Li-phosphate is 3.2V and Li-titanate is 2.4V.

 Courtesy of Cadex

 If you need an odd voltage of, say, 9.50 volts, connect five lead acid, eight NiMH or NiCd, or three Li-ion in series.
 The end battery voltage does not need to be exact as long as it is higher than what the device specifies.
-A 12V supply might work in lieu of 9.50V; most battery-operated devices can tolerate some over-voltage but quit on low voltage.
-Higher voltage applications often have less tolerance, however.
+A 12V supply might work in lieu of 9.50V.
+Most battery-operated devices can tolerate some over-voltage; the end-of-discharge voltage must be respected, however.

+High voltage batteries keep the conductor size small.
+Cordless power tools run on 12V and 18V batteries; high-end models use 24V and 36V.
+Most e-bikes come with 36V Li-ion, some are 48V.
 The car industry wanted to increase the starter battery from 12V (14V) to 36V, better known as 42V, by placing 18 lead acid cells in series.
-Logistics of changing electrical components and arcing problems on mechanical switches derailed the move.
-Mild hybrid cars experiment with 48V Li-ion and use DC-DC conversion to 12V to feed the electrical system.
-Early hybrid cars run on a 148V battery; electric vehicles have packs with 450–500V.
-Such a battery needs more than 100 Li-ion cells in series.
+Logistics of changing the electrical components and arcing problems on mechanical switches derailed the move.

 Cell matching is a challenge when replacing a faulty cell in an aging pack.
 A new cell has a higher capacity than the others, causing an imbalance.
-Welded construction adds to the complexity of the repair and this gives reason why battery packs are replaced as a unit.
+Welded construction adds to the complexity of the repair, and this is why battery packs are commonly replaced as a unit.

 Faulty cell 3 lowers the voltage and cuts the equipment off prematurely.